Complete User Guide

 Generate professional reports: SOT, IKF, Yamazumi charts and statistical analysis.

-SOT breaks down work across multiple dimensions:
+SOT breaks down work across multiple dimensions with detailed analysis:

-- By Station: Total time per work station
+- By Station: Total time per work station and work category distribution (Value-Added, Required, Eliminable, Waste)

-- By Operator: Workload per person
+- By Operator: Workload per person, efficiency analysis

-- By Process: Time per production step
+- By Process: Time per production step, bottleneck detection

-- By Work Area: Body regions (left hand, right hand, walk, etc.)
+- By Work Area: Body regions (left hand, right hand, walk, etc.) ergonomics analysis

-- By Verb: Actions (pick, place, squeeze, check, wait, etc.)
+- By Verb: Actions (pick, place, squeeze, check, wait, etc.) detailed analysis

-IKF (Work Combination Sheet)
+IKF (Work Combination Form)

-IKF visualizes parallel work with Gantt-style charts
+IKF visualizes parallel work with Gantt-style charts:

 Yamazumi Charts

-Visualize workload balance across stations or operators
+Visualize workload balance across stations or operators:

 Master Data Management